metrorailings/OwlBlog/content/posts/super-bowl-lv-analysis.md

 Saints still holding strong to cover-two formation here....which makes sense, given Brady loves to throw inside the numbers.

+How is it that Redditors are still bitching about Alex Anzalone?
+He's been doing well so far...

+Dennis Allen loves his obvious zone blitzes.
+There's a reason why I have a hard time considering him to be a good defensive coach.

 **TB Pass Rush**
 Hits: 4
 Hurries: 5